About Commerce Wing

 Commercial and Economic Relations:

-2. India is Nepal's largest trade partner and the largest source of foreign investments, besides providing transit for almost entire third country trade of Nepal.
-India accounts for about two-third of Nepal’s merchandise trade, about one-third of trade in services, one-third of foreign direct investments, almost 100% of petroleum supplies, and a significant share of inward remittances on account of pensioners, professionals and workers working in India.
+2. India is Nepal's largest trade partner and the largest source of foreign investment, besides providing transit to Nepal for trade with other countries.
+Trade with India accounts for about two-third of Nepal’s overall external merchandise trade.
+In context of services, trade with India constitutes about one-third of Nepal’s overall trade in services.
+India is the source for one-third of Nepal’s foreign direct investments, almost 100% of its petroleum supplies, and significant share of inward remittances on account of pensioners, professionals and workers working in India.

 Bilateral Framework for Trade and Transit

-3. The bilateral framework for trade is anchored on the India-Nepal Treaty of Trade and Agreement of Co-operation to Control Unauthorized Trade - 2009.
-Both Treaties were automatically renewed in October 2023.
+3. The bilateral framework for trade is anchored by the India-Nepal Treaty of Trade, and the Agreement of Co-operation to Control Unauthorized Trade - 2009.
+These were automatically renewed in October 2023.
 The Trade Treaty allows Nepal unilateral duty-free access to the Indian market.

 4. India and Nepal also have a Treaty of Transit, which confers transit rights through each other’s territory through mutually agreed routes and modalities.
-Its revised version was signed on 1 June 2023 for a period of 7 years and then will be auto-renewed for further period of 7 years.
-The Treaty and the LoEs associated with it allow Nepal’s merchandise to move seamlessly through India’s road, railway, inland waterways and ports network..
+Its revised version was signed on 1 June 2023 for a period of 7 years, which will then will be automatically renewed for further period of 7 years..

 5. The India-Nepal Rail Services Agreement (RSA) 2004 governs the rail-freight transport between the two countries.
-An LoE (Letter of Exchange) to the RSA was signed in June 2021 to liberalize the India-Nepal rail-freight traffic and bring it in line with latest operational and infrastructure status of Indian and Nepali Railways.
-The LoE has allowed market forces to come up in the rail freight segment and increased efficiency and cost-competitiveness, eventually benefiting Nepalese traders, transporters and the consumer.
+A Letter of Exchange (LoE) to the RSA was signed in June 2021 to liberalize India-Nepal rail-freight traffic and bring it in line with latest operational and infrastructure status of Indian and Nepali Railways.
+The LoE has increased efficiency and cost-competitiveness, eventually benefiting Nepalese traders, transporters and consumers.
+At present, there are two rail freight routes from India to Nepal viz. the Raxaul – Birgunj ICD line and the Jogbani- Nepal Customs Yard.

 [Source: Nepal Rastra Bank and Ministry of Commerce and Industry, Govt of India]